mariosker/artificial_intelligence-ntua/README.md

 # artificial_intelligence-ntua
-Programming exercises for the Artificial Intelligence course @ NTUA ECE
+Programming exercises for the Artificial Intelligence course at NTUA ECE